 A Slow Website - Time to First Byte (TTFB)

-There are many reasons why your website might be slow.
+There are many reasons why your website may be slow.
 Time to first byte (TTFB), respectively time to last byte (TTLB), for the initial HTML document is one explanation we want to focus on in this post.

 In most of the cases we talk about how to optimize our frontend such as minimizing CSS or compressing images.
 This is a very important aspect to have a fast loading website but there are good reasons to optimize the backend as well.
 Just imagine that there is a slow database query that delays the page download.
 Other scenarios are that your origin server reaches its limit due to inefficient code execution and slows down.